Homopatrol/Basic-Dockerfile-Commands/README.md

-# A simple guide to Docker basic Docker commands.
+# A simple guide to basic Docker commands.

 This repo is designed as a friendly step-by-step introduction to building your first Dockerfile.